Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 1Target back-office bottlenecks for automationHours saved per week

-2Buy specialized tools from agile, sovereign partners67% success rate vs. 22% for internal builds
+2Buy specialised tools from agile, sovereign partners67% success rate vs. 22% for internal builds

 3Empower frontline managers to drive adoptionNumber of use cases identified by teams